Vitalii-Prokopenko/goit-markup-hw-08/README.md

 # goit-marup-hw-08

-Landing page for web studio with mobile and tablet versions (homework on HTML+CSS 1.0 course at GoIt school)
+Two-page website for web studio with mobile and tablet versions (homework on HTML+CSS 1.0 course at GoIt school)

+# mobile 480px
+# tablet 768px
+# desktop 1200px

 Used technologies: